How to Use the Five Forces in This Life

 Being reborn in a pure land – which is, of course, another big topic of discussion of what that actually means – is basically like having a time out from having to deal with all the difficult situations of samsara.
 We want that in order to do intensive practice non-stop, so that we can really make further progress without any hindrance.
 But that’s in many ways the opposite of the mind training tradition, which is to not take time out, but to transform negative and difficult circumstances into positive ones conducive for practice.
 But obviously both pure land and mind training practices are done to benefit others, so it’s just a different practice, a different tradition.
 So, which one do we do?
 That’s entirely an individual choice.

 But it’s such a great risk to be born in samsara...

-That’s why I said it’s a very advanced practice, a very, very advanced practice.
-I’ve said this several times.
-This is a super-advanced practice, not at all for beginners, not at all for the weak-hearted, or those who are not stable already in their practice – but the whole tonglen is to develop the courage to do all of this, the willingness.
-Whether you’re able to do it or not, as it says, a fox doesn’t jump where a lion can jump.
-Don’t attempt to do practices that are much too advanced and difficult for us to do.
+That’s why I’ve said several times that these practices are very advanced, not at all for beginners, and not at all for the weak-hearted, or for those who are not already stable in their practice.
+However, the whole practice of tonglen is to develop the courage and the willingness to do all of these advanced practices we’ve discussed.
+Whether we’re able to do them or not, as the saying goes, a fox doesn’t jump where a lion can leap.
+That means we shouldn’t attempt to do practices when we’re not ready, those that are much too advanced and difficult for us to do.

-But it depends on the person.
-I personally have never been attracted to pure land things.
-What I find more attractive is a precious human life over and over again, so that you can work to help others as much as possible now, on the way.
-It doesn’t matter if it takes three countless eons, at least try to benefit others as much as you can now.
-Continue to have a precious human life.
-I’ve always been more attracted to that.
+The wish to be born in a pure land, though, entirely depends on the person.
+Like His Holiness the Dalai Lama, I personally have never been attracted to pure lands.
+What I find more attractive is having a precious human life over and over again, so that I can work to help others as much as possible now, on the way toward enlightenment.
+It doesn’t matter if it takes three countless eons, at least I try to benefit others as much as I can right now.
+To continue having a precious human life is something that I’ve always been more attracted to.

 But I think it’s not necessarily so?